 These are the maps I tracked when I did the walks along the Dart Valley Trail:

-Read the full guide for the Dartmouth to Dittisham circular walk
+Read the full guide for the Dartmouth to Dittisham circular here

 Most of the route is pretty well signposted.
 The exception is the section along the south side of the river between Dittisham and Dartmouth.
 I found this bit harder to navigate.
 Actually, the first time I tried it, I got lost.
-But never you worry, I have described the route step by step on that guide.
+But never you worry, I describe the route step by step here.

 From Totnes to Dittisham, there are a couple of places where you have two route options based on the water levels.
 At low tide, you can follow the route over stepping stones, and later a bit along the river bed.
 At high tide, the route takes you on a diversion.
 I describe this a bit better on my Totnes to Dittisham guide.